Julia-cloudname/Project_2/README.md

 ## **Planning stage**
 ### **Target Audiences:**
 ​
-Users who need to treck time for dofferent purposes:
+Users who need to track time for different purposes:

-* Users, who ned timer for personal aims - in sport, at home, for board games ect
+* Users, who need a timer for personal aims - in sports, at home, for board games etc
-* Users who need time trecker for working purposes - freelansers, full-time workers, who want to track task completion time for improve personal efficiency
+* Users who need a time-tracker for working purposes - freelancers, full-time workers, who want to track task completion time to improve personal efficiency
 ​
 ### **User Stories:**

 * As a user, I want to see the subject matter of the page.
 * As a user, I want to navigate the page and buttons to find what I require quickly and easily.
-* As user, I want to see dysplaying results of my time trecking ​
+* As a user, I want to see displaying results of my time tracking ​
 ### **Site Aims:**

-* To provide users simple and usefuul time tracking tool ​
+* To provide users simple and useful time-tracking tool ​
 ### **Color Scheme:**
 ​
-For the page I decided dark-gray rgb(30 31 31 / 86%) color in office theme for contrast with background.
-Green bottom for start, pause - yellow, red - reset and light-gray for round, because they typically associated with these activities.
-For background I chose light rose rgb(255, 231, 226) and blue rgb(55, 133, 247) theme with gradient, because it unobtrusive theme, which not distract from time trecker.
+For the page, I decided on dark-grey RGB (30 31 31 / 86%) colour in the official theme for contrast with the background.
+Green bottom for start, pause - yellow, red - reset and light grey for round, because they are typically associated with these activities.
+For the background, I chose a light rose RGB (255, 231, 226) and blue RGB (55, 133, 247) theme with gradient because it unobtrusive theme, which does not distract from the time tracker.
 ​
 ### **Typography**

-Throughout the page, there are three font used font-family Zaychik.
+Throughout the page, there is one font used font-family Zaychik.
 ​
-## **Current Features Common to all pages**
+## **Current Features**

 #### *Navigation:*

-* Buttons are presented in a way that is always obvious and reable
+* Buttons are presented in a way that is always obvious and reliable
 * There is a menu on smaller screens is provided to ensure mobile users have an optimal experience ​
 #### **Features**

-The Stopwatch include possibility to track time, to count and save round.
-The bottom How to use displays instruction of use.
+The Stopwatch includes the possibility to track time, count and save rounds.
+The bottom How to use displays instructions for use.

 <details><summary>The Start button and the Space key duplicate each other and start the stopwatch:</Summary>
 <img src="https://github.com/Julia-cloudname/Project_2/blob/main/assets/images/start-button.webp"></details>